-If you want all the data in one place, you can run model.plot.summary(out_file='path/to/file.html'), which will build a HTML file of all the interactive plots (maintaining the interactivity) and save it to out_file.
+If you want all the data in one place, you can run model.plot.summary(to_file='path/to/file. html'), which will build a HTML file of all the interactive plots (maintaining the interactivity) and save it to 'path/to/file.html'.
 This HTML file can be opened in a web browser to show all the plots.
-This funcionality is made avaiable in the command line interface by using the command --save_plots=filename.html when running the model.
+This funcionality is made available in the command line interface by using the command --save_plots=filename.html when running the model.
 See an example of such a HTML plot here.